KenCab123/lab-express-crud-backend/README.md

 |  4  | Destroy | /logs/:id |  DELETE   | **D**elete |             Delete a log              |
 |  5  | Update  | /logs/:id |    PUT    | **U**pdate |             Update a log              |

-There are tests that where you can check your progress.
-By the end, you should have all tests passing.
 Bonuses in each section are not required to pass the assignment.

-If you finish ahead of time you can try the bonus challenges in each section, or work on `express-ufo`, [work on some code challenges](add link) or continue polishing your Bootstrap CSS skills.
+If you finish ahead of time you can try the bonus challenges or work on Codewars Challenges.

 If you feel like you are falling behind, reach out to an instructor.